Skip to content

 If any condition for filters (VLAN, RADIUS, Switch, DNS, DHCP, and Profile) uses a `not equals operator.
 Check if the logic is still ok if the value is null/undef.

-If the filter needs to ensure that the value is defined you would need to add an additional defined condition to that filter.
+If a filter must ensure a value is defined, add an additional defined condition to the filter.

 Notification on certificates expiration in pfpki

-If you use pfpki and you created PKI templates without email attribute, we recommend you to set a value for this attribute.
+If pfpki is used, and PKI templates were created without email attribute, we recommend setting a value for this attribute.

 By doing this, pfpki will use email addresses defined in PKI templates to notify about next certificates expirations for certificates without emails.